Bayer Leverkusen travel to Manchester, having lost only two matches in all competitions since Kasper Hjulmand took charge in September.

 Click here for City vs. Leverkusen teams and coverage!

-Having failed to win any of their first three league-phase matches in the Champions League, Bayer toppled Jose Mourinho's Benfica in Lisbon last time out, consolidating the generally upward trend under Hjulmand.
+Having gone without victory in their first three league-phase matches of this season's Champions League, Leverkusen toppled Jose Mourinho's Benfica in Lisbon last time out, consolidating the generally upward trend under Hjulmand.

 Patrik Schick's second-half header gave Leverkusen the win at Benfica. - PATRICIA DE MELO MOREIRA

-While the Czechia strike star might not garner as much attention as City's former Borussia Dortmund forward Erling Haaland, he is capable of scoring bursts every bit as ferocious as the Norwegian.
+While the Czechia striker might not garner quite as much attention as City's former Borussia Dortmund forward Erling Haaland, he is capable of scoring bursts every bit as ferocious as the Norwegian.

 In fact, Schick's tally of 21 Bundesliga goals last term was just one short of Haaland's 22 in the English Premier League, despite the Leverkusen man playing over 1,000 fewer minutes.